 (Risk Considerations Continued) Daily rebalancing will impair a fund's of its assets in securities of individual issuers than a diversified fund.
 Changes not be relied upon for or in connection with the making of investment performance if the benchmark experiences volatility.
 Investors should in the market value of a single security, therefore, could cause greater decisions, and does not constitute a solicitation of an offer to buy or sell monitor their leveraged and inverse funds' holdings to ensure that they fluctuations in the value of the fund shares than would occur in a more securities.
 All content has been provided for informational or are consistent with their strategies, as frequently as daily. • Please read diversified fund. the prospectus for more detailed information regarding these and other risks.
 Read a fund's prospectus and summary prospectus (if construed as legal or tax advice and/or a legal opinion.
 Always consult a Shares of mutual funds are not deposits of, or guaranteed or endorsed by, any available) carefully before investing.
 It contains the fund's financial, tax and/or legal professional regarding your specific situation. financial institution; are not insured by the Federal Deposit Insurance Corporation (FDIC), the Federal Reserve Board, or any other agency, and information, which should be considered carefully before Distributors, LLC.
 Guggenheim Investments represents the investment involve risk, including the possible loss of the principal amount invested.
 See the prospectus for details on the specific risks of each fund.
-The funds are fees, expenses, and holding periods that may apply to each class.
-Each class

-This material is not intended as a recommendation or as investment referenced funds.
-Guggenheim Funds Distributors, LLC, is affiliated with invests in the same underlying portfolio.
+The funds are offered in multiple share classes.
+Please read the prospectus for information on fees, expenses, and holding periods that may apply to each class.
+Each class This material is not intended as a recommendation or as investment invests in the same underlying portfolio.
 With the exception of the asset advice of any kind, including in connection with rollovers, transfers, and Guggenheim and SI. allocation funds, each fund is non-diversified and can invest a greater portion distributions.
-Such material is not provided in a fiduciary capacity, may QTR-MFLI 1222x0323 #55540 investment objectives, risks, charges, expenses, and other The referenced funds are distributed by Guggenheim Funds available) at GuggenheimInvestments.com.
+Such material is not provided in a fiduciary capacity, may QTR-MFLI 0623x0923 #57857 investment objectives, risks, charges, expenses, and other The referenced funds are distributed by Guggenheim Funds available) at GuggenheimInvestments.com.

 educational purposes only and is not intended to be and should not be investing.
-Obtain a prospectus and summary prospectus (if management businesses of Guggenheim Partners, LLC ("Guggenheim"), which includes Security Investors, LLC ("SI"), the investment advisor to the
+Obtain a prospectus and summary prospectus (if management businesses of Guggenheim Partners, LLC ("Guggenheim"), which includes Security Investors, LLC ("SI"), the investment advisor to the referenced funds.
+Guggenheim Funds Distributors, LLC is affiliated with